Two trips to Israel set for 2022

 Worried about what to pack, how to call home or what to wear?
 Click here for help.

+Speaking of help, travelers who’ve been to Israel with us are ready to help, too.
 Click here to access the latest anonymous surveys from our most recent groups.
 The opinions of these travelers will give you insight, advice and an unbiased look at EIN tours.
-They’ll even tell you how much cash to taking along for souvenirs and incidentals!
+They’ll even tell you how much cash to take along for souvenirs and incidentals!